opendp/opendp/docs/source/getting-started/tabular-data/identifier-truncation.rst

 Truncating Per-Group Contributions
 ----------------------------------

-In order to make differentially private releases on this data, an additional identifier truncation step is necessary, where only a limited number of records corresponding to each identifier are kept.
+If an identifier has been used in creating a context, an additional identifier truncation step is necessary in the query, where only a limited number of records corresponding to each identifier are kept.

 Under the assumption that it unlikely that an individual is chosen for the survey more than ten times, the following query limits the number of